Bus stop improvement project

 - route numbers of buses serving the stop

-- bus stop identification number which cutomers can use to get NexTrip real-time schedule information in a variety of ways
+- bus stop identification number which customers can use to get NexTrip real-time schedule information in a variety of ways

 - general contact information and branding reinforcement